 - Before closing, make sure to:

-- Conduct a Final Walkthrough: Ensure that the buyer has a final opportunity to inspect the property before closing.
+- Conduct a Final Walkthrough: Give the buyer a final opportunity to inspect the property before closing.

 - Review Closing Documents: Familiarize yourself with all closing documents to avoid any surprises on the closing day.